Baku: Music and media

 Some of Baku's newspapers include the daily Azadliq, Zaman (The Time), Bakinskiy Rabochiy (Baku Worker), Echo and the English-language Baku Today.

-Baku is also featured in the video game Battlefield 4.

 Nightlife

 Many clubs that are open until dawn can be found throughout the city.
 Clubs with an eastern flavour provide special treats from the cuisine of Azerbaijan along with local music.
 Western-style clubs target younger, more energetic crowds.
 Most of the public houses and bars are located near Fountains Square and are usually open until the early hours of the morning.